Don’t Let These 5 Things Slip Through The Crack.

 When you move it’s easy to think about the big things like choosing the right neighborhood, renting a moving truck and waiting to pack your toothbrush until the day of the move.
 What seems to get tricky is organizing all your personal information so when you move you aren’t flagged by your bank at the grocery store for making “suspicious purchases”. #embarrassing

-Medical: Contact your current hospital and ask them to forward all your medical records to your new hospital.
-If you take care of this now, heaven forbid, you need to make a visit to the hospital, you wont have any delays because of paperwork.
+Contact your current hospital and ask them to forward all your medical records to your new hospital.
+If you take care of this now, heaven forbid, you need to make a visit to the hospital, you won't have any delays because of paperwork.

-School: Do you have kids in school?
-Make sure you talk to the registrar's office at both schools to ensure that the paperwork is fully transferred at your child’s new school.
+Do you have kids in school?
+Make sure you talk to the registrar's office at both schools to ensure that the paperwork is fully transferred to your child’s new school.
 No kid wants to be called to the office on their first day of school.

 And don't forget My Utilities will take care of setting up all your utilities so everything will be set when you move in!